QABard/Test-tasks/README.md

-# Test tasks from companies
+### test assignments from companies that I completed